 Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 Hamstring tendinopathy is an acute pain in the back of the leg starting at the knee, leading up to the thighs.
-It’s very common not only in running but in many other sports such as rugby, dancing and football.
+It’s very common not only in running but in many other sports such as rugby, dancing, and football.
 There are various degrees of pain and discomfort depending on the injury.
-It’s very important to have a good understanding of the possible causes as poor treatment and early return to physical activity increases the chance of re-incidence, or worsening the symptoms.
+It’s very important to have a good understanding of the possible causes of poor treatment and early return to physical activity increases the chance of re-incidence or worsening the symptoms.

 That’s why quality information plays an important role in raising awareness about this injury.
-This guide will give an insight on what causes hamstring Tendinopathy, well known treatments and how to prevent future strains.
+This guide will give an insight into what causes hamstring Tendinopathy, well-known treatments and how to prevent future strains.

 What is Hamstring Tendinopathy?

 it’s one of the most common “sports” injuries (not to be mistaken with the most common running-related injury), affecting middle and long-distance runners, and all sports that require usage of the critical areas we will talk about here.
 Activities that require sudden stops, jumping or kicking are likely to affect the muscles at some point in their life.
 Although it’s treatable, it can send athletes out of competition for several weeks or even months.
 Having enough information is critical to maintain healthy muscles and avoid unwanted time off.

 Hamstring tendinopathy is a thick pain at the back of the leg and thighs.
 It affects the knee as the tendons are located in the area between the tibia and fibula.
 The muscles connecting the knee extend along the leg to the ischial tuberosity which is the sitting bone.
 This set of muscles helps extend the hip and bend the knee.
 Therefore, pain can develop in the knee area which is surrounded by tendons or in the actual muscles along the leg up to the bottom area.

 What are the Symptoms of Hamstring Tendinopathy?